yegor256/together/README.md

 }
 ```

-Here, the `Together` class will run the "job" in multiple threads
+Here, the `Together` class runs the "job" in multiple threads
-and will make sure that all of them return `true`.
+and makes sure that all of them return `true`.
 If at least
-one of them returns `false`, the test will fail.
+one of them returns `false`, the test fails.
 If at least one of the
-threads will throw an exception, the test will also fail.
+threads throws an exception, the test also fails.

-`Together` guarantees that all threads will start exactly simultaneously,
+`Together` guarantees that all threads start exactly simultaneously,
 thus simulating [race condition] as much as it's possible.
 This is exactly
 what you need for your tests: making sure your object under test
 experiences troubles that are very similar to what it might experience